Anti-viral coating could end surface transmission of Covid

 The company’s product – so new it has yet to be peer-reviewed and for which no in-use photographs are currently available – is being piloted in care homes, hotels and at ATMs, and could also be relevant or hospitals, at passport control facilities, pubs, restaurants, hospitals, sports grounds and music venues.

-The company says its newly patented technology “can also be easily integrated into the manufacturing process of door handles, doctors’ gowns, facemasks, bank notes, lift buttons, keyboards and virtually any product and surface commonly exposed to viruses and bacteria”.
+The company says its patent-pending technology “can also be easily integrated into the manufacturing process of door handles, doctors’ gowns, facemasks, bank notes, lift buttons, keyboards and virtually any product and surface commonly exposed to viruses and bacteria”.

 Right now, the coating is applied by machine, but a spray is on the way, thanks not least to two Innovate UK grants totalling £325,000.

 The product involves coating a thin film of nanoparticles that can be deposited on any surface.

 “We are using nanoparticles which are using a blend of chemistry and electricity to interrupt the surface charges of the viruses instantly and inactivate them just within seconds,” says Dr Reza Saberi, co-founder and executive director of CodiKoat.
 “Due to their strong bond to the surface, they last effective for the product lifetime.
 At the moment, we have developed two products which are antiviral adhesive sheets and antiviral face masks in collaboration with well-known UK adhesive sheets and face mask manufacturers.

 “We use metal oxide/metals nanoparticles with the particle size in the range of 10-100 nm and these nanoparticles have surface charges which can interfere with the surface charge of viruses and destabilise them within seconds.
 It’s a coating like a thin film that uses nanoparticles to coat on to different types of surfaces, it eliminates any virus including Covid-19 in seconds, and can stay functional for any surface for one year – the whole of the product’s lifetime.”